 \begin{corollary}[Pointwise decay in the far region for scalar waves] Under the assumptions of Proposition~\ref{prop:kerr-far-energy-decay} and for $k\ge 6$, there exist $R\gg1$ such that for every $0<\delta<1$ one can find $C=C(M,a,k,\delta)$ with the following property: for all $(\tau,r,\omega)$ with $r\ge R$,

 \end{corollary}

-\begin{proof} The pointwise decay bounds for $\psi$ and its first derivatives in the full subextremal Kerr exterior are proved in \cite[Corollary~3.1]{DRSRKerrIII} in the homogeneous case.
-The extension to $\square_{g_{M,a}}\psi=\mathfrak{F}$ follows by the same vector-field argument (or, equivalently, a Duhamel representation), with the contribution of the source term controlled by $\|\mathfrak{F}\|_{\mathcal S_{k+2}(\tau_{0},\tau)}$.
-Restricting those estimates to the region $\{r\ge R\}$ and translating to the Kerr--star advanced time $v=t^{\star}+r$ gives \eqref{eq:kerr-far-pointwise-scalar}. \end{proof}
+\begin{proof} The pointwise decay bounds for $\psi$ and its first derivatives in the slowly rotating Kerr regime follow by restricting the scalar estimates of \cite[Corollary~3.1]{DRSRKerrIII} to the slow range.
+The extension to $\square_{g_{M,a}}\psi=\mathfrak{F}$ follows from the inhomogeneous vector-field estimate, equivalently from a Duhamel representation, with the contribution of the source term controlled by $\|\mathfrak{F}\|_{\mathcal S_{k+2}(\tau_{0},\tau)}$.
+Restricting those estimates to the region $\{r\ge R\}$ and translating to the Kerr-star advanced time $v=t^{\star}+r$ gives \eqref{eq:kerr-far-pointwise-scalar}. \end{proof}

 \begin{remark}[Application to the Higgs field] In Lorenz gauge, the Higgs field satisfies a covariant wave equation with source terms that are at least quadratic in $(F,D\phi,\phi)$; see \eqref{eq:lorenz-reduced-kerr}.
-In the small-data regime of Theorem~\ref{thm:kerr}, these quadratic terms are treated as inhomogeneities and estimated using the source norm $\mathcal S_{k}$.
+In the small-data regime of Theorem~\ref{thm:main-slow-kerr-intro}, these quadratic terms are treated as inhomogeneities and estimated using the source norm $\mathcal S_{k}$.
 Applying Proposition~\ref{prop:kerr-far-energy-decay} and Corollary~\ref{cor:kerr-far-pointwise-scalar} to the commuted Higgs equation yields far-region decay bounds of the same form as \eqref{eq:kerr-far-pointwise-scalar} (with an arbitrarily small loss in the exponent) for $\phi$ and $D\phi$. \end{remark}